-Securities Loaned Out by You Are NOT Protected by the Canadian Investor Protection Fund (CIPF)
+Securities Loaned Out By You Are NOT Protected by CIPF

 The Canadian Investor Protection Fund (CIPF) does not protect you as a lender with respect to securities loan transactions in which you lend your Fully-Paid Securities to IB.
-Therefore, the collateral delivered to you (and indicated on your account statement) may constitute the only source of satisfaction of IB's obligation in the event that IB fails to return the securities.
-If the market value of your Loaned Securities increases in value on the day IB defaults, the collateral provided may be insufficient to fully collateralize your long position in the Loaned Securities.
+Therefore, the collateral delivered to you (and indicated on your account statement) will constitute the only source of satisfaction of IB's obligation in the event that IB fails to return the securities.